Reid says cutting Maclin “worst part” about job; Chiefs will lean on young receivers

 “We have some good players so we are OK there,” Reid said.
 “It’s not easy for John, it’s not easy for me or the coaches, but it’s a decision we ended up making and we will go forward.”

 Maclin was the Chiefs’ leading receiver and a team captain in 2015.
-In 2016 he was missed four games because of a groin injury, was affected by the death of a long-time friend in September and only caught 44 passes for 536 yards and two touchdowns.
+In 2016 he missed four games because of a groin injury and was affected by the death of a long-time friend in September.
+He only caught 44 passes for 536 yards and two touchdowns.

 Despite that, and the fact the Chiefs gained $10 million in salary cap room by releasing Maclin, Reid said the club will indeed miss his presence, both off and on the field, where he empowered the Chiefs’ offense by giving them some on-field edge and aggression.